Boeing, Liquid Robotics to cooperate on maritime surveillance

-WASHINGTON Boeing Co (BA.N), the No. 2 supplier to the U.S. Defense Department, and Liquid Robotics, a top supplier of autonomous ocean vehicles, on Tuesday said they had signed a multiyear agreement to collaborate on products for maritime surveillance.
+WASHINGTON, Sept 23 Boeing Co, the No. 2 supplier to the U.S. Defense Department, and Liquid Robotics, a top supplier of autonomous ocean vehicles, on Tuesday said they had signed a multiyear agreement to collaborate on products for maritime surveillance.

 The companies said the initial focus would be to develop solutions for anti-submarine warfare, maritime domain awareness and other defense equipment.